 Given the length of time between signing the option agreement and the date any sale actually goes through, it is often the case that no fixed price is agreed at the outset.
 Instead, the price will usually be agreed as a market value of the land (with the benefit of planning permission) at the point the developer decides to go ahead with the purchase, but subject to a discount to reflect the cost and effort by the developer in securing planning permission.

 Under a promotion agreement, the promoter will take responsibility for pursuing planning permission for the proposed development of the land.
 However, if the planning permission is secured, the promotor will be obliged to advertise the site for sale on the open market so as to secure the best possible price.
 The promoter’s reward for its efforts in securing the planning permission and marketing the land is a share of the sale price received (plus costs incurred).
 It will usually also be left open to the promoter to make a bid for the land itself (which will then be considered beside all other bids received).
 Sometimes the promoter is allowed to purchase a proportion of the land for market value in a non-competitive situation.

 Every potential development site is different and bespoke agreements, perhaps involving combinations of all of the above mechanisms, are often required.

 For further information please contact Lupton Fawcett’s specialist housebuilding team.

-Rob Cooke is a Director specialising in house builder property disputes.
+Claire Moss is a Senior Associate specialising in housebuilder property disputes.